tooploox/trex-timetravel/README.md

 ## Inspiration

-T-Rex timetravel was inspired by Chrome T-rex Game, but additional feature of `time manipulation` (using Redux and Immutable stated) was added.
+T-Rex timetravel was inspired by Chrome T-rex Game, but additional feature of `time manipulation` (using Redux and Immutable state) was added.
-Moreover simple `physics engine` was also designed with support of first two Newton Laws.
+Moreover simple `physics engine` was also designed with support of Newton's laws of motion.

 ![chrome offline game cast](screenshot.gif)